eric-downes/20sq-blog/_posts/2023-11-28-mechanics-intent-search-ii.md

 *Compositionality* is the study of why and how proprieties of a given system can be inferred from the proprieties of its parts.
 Dually, it is the study of how to lift proprieties of smaller systems to the propriety of the system obtained by composing them according to some rule.
 {% enddef %}

-Breaking this down, we usually build complex systems by first building some pieces in isolation and then by gluing them together.
+Breaking this down, we usually build complex systems by first building some pieces in isolation and then gluing them together.
 This is very well known to developers that first implement modules and libraries and then tie everything together into a final product.
-Such approach is called 'modular', and I have written about how this is different from compositionality [some time ago](https://medium.com/statebox/modularity-vs-compositionality-a-history-of-misunderstandings-be0150033568).
+Such approach is called *modular* - or, in crypto circles, *composable* - and I have written about how this is different from compositionality [some time ago](https://medium.com/statebox/modularity-vs-compositionality-a-history-of-misunderstandings-be0150033568).
-In a nutshell, Compositionality is stronger than modularity: Modularity means being able to compose things, whereas compositionality means that some proprieties of the components (e.g. being 'safe' according to some spec) lift to the composed system ('a system made by composing safe components is guaranteed to be safe').
+In a nutshell, Compositionality is stronger than modularity or composability: Modularity means being able to compose things, whereas compositionality means that some proprieties of the components (e.g. being 'safe' according to some spec) lift to the composed system ('a system made by composing safe components is guaranteed to be safe').

 Simple examples of non-safe modular systems are:
   - Plugs and sockets: You can stick a needle into a socket and get electrocuted.
 So the system is modular (the needle fits the socket) but non-compositional with respect to safety.